frostney/flockn/README.md

 * Lightweight
 * Events everywhere (Having an `EventEmitter`-like interface)
 * Pluggable
-* Over-simplification of things
+* Over-simplification of things.
+Examples:
-  * For example, a game would usually have a scene director where scenes are bound to and not on the itself
+  * A flockn game instance binds scenes on itself.
+In other game engines, a scene director usually handles it and is mounted to the game/application instance
   * A texture can either be an image, a text, a color or a combination of these
 * Functions are the best way to describe an object
 * Split entity-component model into